odedstein/sgi-introduction-course/002_NumPy/002_NumPy.md

 ValueError: operands could not be broadcast together with shapes (3,2) (2,2)
 ```

-There are a variety of mathematic operations in NumPy that are specific to
+There are a variety of mathematical operations in NumPy that are specific to
 matrices.
 _Matrix multiplication_ is performed via the `@` operator:
 ```python